sylvaindethier/nvm-test/README.md

 # nvm-test
-> Test using different Node versions with nvm.
+> Test using differents Node versions with nvm.

 Configurable & Extensible `npm test` using differents Node versions with nvm.